AbhiiGatty/muchspace/README.rst

-makespace
+muchspace
 =========

-makespace is python tool to calculate the space required to download media links in a file.
+muchspace is python tool to calculate the space required to download media links in a file.

-**makespace** uses `Google’s Fire module`_ to make the command line interface.
+**muchspace** uses `Google’s Fire module`_ to make the command line interface.
 Refer their docs for more info.

 Modules
 =======

-makespace uses a number of open source python modules:
+muchspace uses a number of open source python modules:

 -  `fire`_ - Python Fire is a library for automatically generating command line interfaces (CLIs) from absolutely any Python object.
 -  `requests`_ - Requests is the only Non-GMO HTTP library for Python, safe for human consumption.